mirai-engineering/CAI-CryptoPredictiveAI/README.md

 ```bash
 uv sync
 ```
 This will automatically create a `.venv` and install the main dependencies.
-Additionally, you will need to run once for each service the following command:
+Additionally, you will need to run the following command once for each service:
 ```bash
 uv add service/service_name
 ```